jpfairbanks/SemanticModels.jl/doc/src/index.md

----
-abstract: |
+# Automatic Scientific Knowledge Extraction
+Architecture, Approaches, and Techniques

-    This deliverable provides a high-level overview of the open-source epidemiological modeling software packages that we have reviewed, and outlines our intended approach for extracting information from scientific papers that cite one or more of these packages.
+We provide a high-level overview of the open-source epidemiological modeling software packages that we have reviewed, and outlines our intended approach for extracting information from scientific papers that cite one or more of these packages.
 Our extraction efforts are directed toward the construction of a knowledge graph that we can traverse to reason about how to best map a set of known, unitful inputs to a set of unknown, unitful outputs via parameter modification, hyperparamter modification, and/or sequential chaining of models present in the knowledge graph.
 Our overarching purpose in this work is to reduce the cost of conducting incremental scientific research, and facilitate communication and knowledge integration across different research domains.
-author:
-- |
-    Christine Herlihy and Scott Appling and Erica Briscoe and James Fairbanks
-bibliography:
-- 'refs.bib'
-date: 'Dec 1, 2018'
-title: |
-    Automatic Scientific Knowledge Extraction: Architecture, Approaches, and Techniques
----

-\maketitle{}

 Introduction
 ============